 Best Practices for Success: Patch Test and Patience

-Patch testing is key: Before introducing any new product, especially retinoids, conduct a patch test.
-Apply a small amount to your inner forearm and observe for 24 hours.
-Look for any signs of redness, itching, or burning.
+Patch testing is key: Before using a new product, particularly retinoids, apply a small amount to your inner forearm.
+After 24 hours, check for redness, itching, or burning.
 If irritation occurs, discontinue use.

-Start slow and steady: Regardless of your choice, begin with a low frequency (2-3 times a week) and gradually increase as your skin adjusts.
-This helps minimize initial irritation.
+Start slow and steady: To minimize initial irritation, regardless of which retinoid you select, begin with a low usage of 2-3 times per week and gradually increase as your skin tolerates it.

 Moisturize, moisturize, moisturize: Retinoids can leave your skin feeling dry.
 Combat this by incorporating a fragrance-free moisturizer into your routine.
 Apply moisturizer after the retinoid has fully absorbed.